The Best Nespresso Machines You Can Buy In 2022

 Register Your Next

 If you do end up picking a Next, I strongly advise you to register it ASAP.
 It comes with a one year warranty.
 That way Customer Support should be able to help if (or when?) you run into trouble.
 Many owners report that the company has been replacing the Vertuo Next when it cannot be repaired.
 Usually Support will try to send you another Next, but that will likely soon give you trouble too.
 Many people report successfully getting Customer Support to send them a Vertuo, Vertuo Plus or Evoluo instead.
+You can read my detailed description on how the Next compares to the Vertuo Plus or how it compares to the Vertuo.

 get our latest guides, reviews, recipes and more for your coffee machine in your inbox